phaserjs/phaser/README.md

 Phaser 2.3.0 marks the second release in 2015 and easily one of our most significant for a while.
 In terms of API changes they're actually quite minimal, but under the hood we've taken Phaser for a serious workout.

 We've traditionally had something of a 'kitchen sink' issue with Phaser.
 As we thought of great new features to give you we just added them in.
-And like too much of a good thing they all added to the overall size.
-And Phaser just kept on growing.
+And like too much of a good thing they contributed to an ever growing file size.

 So two of the biggest changes 2.3.0 has is an internal shift to using Game Object components, and allowing you to exclude features in your own custom builds.
-The new build system allows you to selective exclude features from being bundled in: for example if your game doesn't need Gamepad or Keyboard support you can now tell Phaser to skip those parts entirely.
+The new build system lets you selectively exclude features from being bundled in: for example if your game doesn't need Gamepad or Keyboard support you can now tell Phaser to skip those parts entirely.

 [This tutorial](http://phaser.io/tutorials/creating-custom-phaser-builds) explains the process in detail.
 But the end result is that thanks to these changes we've both managed to remove thousands of lines of code and let you decide what Phaser contains.
 The minimum build size is now just 83KB minified and gzipped and that's still including both the WebGL and Canvas renderers.

 Even though we've been cutting down on size we still managed to pack a whole load of great new features in.
 For example the new spacial sorting added to Arcade Physics allows for incredible speed increases when dealing with densely populated game worlds.
 The Loader has received a complete overhaul - now offering full parallel asset loading, sync points and more!
 The Tilemap system was upgraded to support new Tiled 0.11 editor features.
 Audio has been also been enhanced, with better marker and loop handling.
-See the full change log for yourself.
-Literally hundreds of improvements across the whole codebase.
+See the Change Log for all the details.

 Your games will run faster, have a smaller footprint and load faster than ever.